How does the law regard the repairs to sanitation facilities

 Where to go for help

 For small issues like leaking taps, cracks and mildew, you will have to accept and deal with them yourself.
 However, lack of running water is a serious problem and your landlord must deal with the problem in very short terms.
 It’s highly unreasonable for your landlord to leave you without running water for more than 48 hours and that accounts for severe problems outside the boundaries in the property.
 Also, the landlord should not cut your water supply for any other reason than needed repairs in the plumbing or water fittings.
 Certainly, they cannot use this as a punishment for not paying rent or lack of other expected behaviours.

 If you have no water in the property, and your landlord fails to remove the problem and adequately inform you why it’s taking so long, you need to seek help from your local council.

-If you still have questions about the repair duties regarding your sanitation equipment, head over to our forums and ask our experts.
+If you still have questions about the repair duties regarding your sanitation equipment, then ask our experts.